andrew-weisman/clam_analysis/README.md

 for mrxs_file in $(find . -iname "*.mrxs"); do mrxs_dir=$(echo $mrxs_file | awk -v FS=.mrxs '{print $1}'); mv $mrxs_dir ${mrxs_dir}-hysterectomy; mv ${mrxs_dir}.mrxs ${mrxs_dir}-hysterectomy.mrxs; done
 ```

-After performing the data copy, create links from the datafiles to the main data directory `/data/BIDS-HPC/private/projects/IDIBELL-NCI-FNL/data/wsi/MRXScombined` by running from that directory:
+After performing the data copy, create links from the datafiles to the main data directory `/data/BIDS-HPC/private/projects/IDIBELL-NCI-FNL/data/wsi/MRXScombined` by running the following from that directory. **WARNING:** Probably only do this for a clean directory structure, otherwise many other files will be linked; for now, it might be best to create the links manually:

 ```bash
 bash /home/weismanal/projects/idibell/repo/link_files.sh
 ```

-Note there are currently 13 files in the `converted_images` subdirectory in `MRXScombined` that I had to make readable by OpenSlide (which is used by CLAM) by opening the files originally in the `batch_*` folders in Case Viewer on my laptop and converting them from MRXS to MRXS (you read that right).
+Note there are currently 12 files in the `converted_images` subdirectory in `MRXScombined` that I had to make readable by OpenSlide (which is used by CLAM) by opening the files originally in the `batch_*` folders in Case Viewer on my laptop and converting them from MRXS to MRXS (you read that right).
 Otherwise those files died during the preprocessing step with `openslide.lowlevel.OpenSlideError: Cannot read slide position info: Expected 1 value`.
 Links to the bad files on Biowulf are located in the `not_reading_by_openslide` subdirectory.
-Including these 13 files, there are currently (3/22/22) 146 links and 148 files in Box (there are two files in the directory `missing_dat_files` because they are missing some of their `.dat` files and are not included in the main links directory).
+Including these 12 files, there are currently (3/25/22) 70 links and 72 files in Box (there are two files in the directory `missing_dat_files` because they are missing some of their `.dat` files and are not included in the main links directory; I've told Eduard about these).

+Further note that for the time being I am excluding all hysterectomy files because (1) they are unreadable by openslide and Eduard is going to convert them in batch and (2) I need to nail down the magnifications for all the main images and see how CLAM performs when using the same magnifications for all images.

 ## Compute node allocation